Compiling or Testing Code with an Interactive Job

 [alice@build]$ tar -xzvf combined.tar.gz

-When you are done working, make a new tarball of files you
+compiled code, typically you will want to make a new tarball of files you

 want copied back to the submit server, and delete everything else that you don't want.